scottgal/mostlylucid.dse/code_evolver/SPECIFICATION_BASED_SELECTION.md

 **Example Claude Code CLI Prompts:**

 ```
-User: "Generate a JSON parser using Code Evolver, but it needs to respond in under 15 seconds"
+User: "Generate a JSON parser using mostlylucid DiSE, but it needs to respond in under 15 seconds"

 Claude: [Uses MCP tool]
 {